HamzaJirah/javascript-dom-selectors/README.md

 ## Class Selector is used to select elements of the same class

 ## Tag selector is used to choose elements with matching tags.

+## query selector only selects the first matching element.
+And it uses the css-style selector